mtburncorp/MTBurn-Android-SDK-Install-Guide/QA_English.md

 ```

 <a name="info"></a>
-# What Type of Information Can be Acquired from the Terminal?
+# What Type of Information Can be Acquired from the Device?

 - The following information can be acquired